MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance.md

 # Upgrade a SQL Server Failover Cluster Instance
   [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] supports upgrading a [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] failover cluster to a new version of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)], to a new [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] service pack or cumulative update, or when installing to a new Windows service pack or cumulative update  separately on all failover cluster nodes, with downtime limited to a single manual failover (or two manual failovers if failing back to the original primary).

  Upgrading the Windows operating system of a failover cluster is not supported for operating systems before [!INCLUDE[winblue-server-2-md](../../../includes/winblue-server-2-md.md)].
-To upgrade a cluster node running on [!INCLUDE[winblue-server-2-md](../../../includes/winblue-server-2-md.md)], see [Perform a rolling upgrade or update](#perform-a-rolling-upgrade-or-update).
+To upgrade a cluster node running on [!INCLUDE[winblue-server-2-md](../../../includes/winblue-server-2-md.md)] or above, see [Perform a rolling upgrade or update](#perform-a-rolling-upgrade-or-update).

  Support details are as follows:

 -   [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] upgrade is supported both through the user interface and from the command prompt.
 You can run upgrade from the command prompt on each failover cluster node, or by using the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] setup UI  to upgrade each cluster node.
-For more information, see [Upgrade a SQL Server Failover Cluster Instance &#40;Setup&#41;](../../../sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance-setup.md) and [Install SQL Server 2016 from the Command Prompt](../../../database-engine/install-windows/install-sql-server-2016-from-the-command-prompt.md).
+For more information, see [Upgrade a SQL Server Failover Cluster Instance &#40;Setup&#41;](../../../sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance-setup.md) and [Install SQL Server from the Command Prompt](../../../database-engine/install-windows/install-sql-server-2016-from-the-command-prompt.md).

 -   The following scenarios are not supported as part of a [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] upgrade: